SANJAYKUMAR86767/delta123-demo/README.md

 # delta123-demo
-THIS IS DEMO OF GIT AND GITHUB class
+THIS IS DEMO OF GIT AND GITHUB class.